Jacobvillagomez1/post-install-config/README.md

 <img src="https://github.com/Jacobvillagomez1/post-install-config/assets/143027686/f3ed53b1-5215-43d6-8677-f9a95928f37f"/>
 </p>
 <p>
-Next go to agents tab then agents again.
-Then click Jane Doe
+Next go to agents tab then agents again you will see Jane Doe was created.
+Then click add new agent
 </p>
 <br />